Trump Accounts Explained: How to Open One & Get the $1,000 Federal Deposit

 Step 1: Fill out IRS form 4547

-Establish a Trump account for an eligible newborn and receive the $1,000 contribution
+Enroll their child in a Trump Account and receive the $1,000 seed contribution

 Open a Trump account for any eligible child under the age of 18